mattmoodle/RebuildPRPCStatements/README.md

 ### Install
 Simply download the jar file and run it!
-There is also a zip file that includes a .bat script.
+There is also a zip file that includes a `.bat` script.
 You can run it to invoke the jar file.
 However, on Windows this will open the Command Line Interface (see Known Issues)

 ### Run

 You can run the rebuilder in several ways:

 - Copying - pasting the PEGA Tracer output into your command line, invoking the jar file without params:
-	'java -jar RebuildPRPCStatements.jar'
+	`java -jar RebuildPRPCStatements.jar`

 on MacOS / Unix:
-	'java -jar ./RebuildPRPCStatements.jar'
+	`java -jar ./RebuildPRPCStatements.jar`

 - Using a text file with your PEGA Tracer output by invoking the jar file providing the file name, like:
-	'java -jar RebuildPRPCStatements.jar query.txt'
+	`java -jar RebuildPRPCStatements.jar query.txt`

-	Use our 'query.txt' file as an example.
+	Use our `query.txt` file as an example.

 - More to come!